Clint Sintim

-Clint Kofi Sintim (born February 21, 1986) is the linebackers coach for the University of Virginia football team and a former American football linebacker who played in the National Football League.
-He was drafted by the New York Giants in the second round of the 2009 NFL Draft.
-He played college football at Virginia.
+Clint Kofi Sintim (born February 21, 1986) is an American football coach and former player who is the linebackers coach for Colorado State University.
+He played professionally as a linebacker in the National Football League (NFL).
+Sintim played college football for the Virginia Cavaliers and was selected by the New York Giants in the second round of the 2009 NFL draft.

-Early years
+Early life

 A native of Fairfax County, Virginia, Sintim attended Gar-Field Senior High School, where he made 35 tackles and had three quarterback sacks as a senior and earned first-team all-state and SuperPrep All-American honors.
 Sintim broke his left leg playing for Gar-Field's boys basketball team on January 13.
 He is of Ghanaian descent.

 Considered a three-star recruit by Rivals.com, Sintim was listed as the No. 30 strongside defensive end prospect in the nation.
 He picked Virginia over Tennessee and Virginia Tech on February 2, 2004.